MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-orch-2022.md

 Orchestrator requires .NET Framework 4.5 or later to run, we recommend installing .NET Framework 4.7.2.

-The Orchestrator Web API requires .NET Core and windows hosting bundle.
-Refer the table below:
+The following versions of .NET Core and windows hosting bundle are supported for the Orchestrator Web API:

 |SCO version|.NET Core|
 |---|---|